 (i) -5 if the Respondent made extraordinary efforts to correct the violation or to minimize the effects of the violation, and made extraordinary efforts to ensure the violation would not be repeated.

-(ii) -4 if the respondent made extraordinary efforts to ensure that the violation would not be repeated.
+(ii) -4 if the Respondent made extraordinary efforts to ensure that the violation would not be repeated.

 (iii) -3 if the Respondent made reasonable efforts to correct the violation, or took reasonable affirmative efforts to minimize the effects of the violation.